harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/asg-tutorial.md

 ### Infrastructure definition

-A Harness pipeline uses an infrastructure definition to as the deployment target.
-For ASG deployments, the infrastructure definition is the AWS region with you want your new ASG.

-To define the target region, you add an infrastructure definition to a Harness environment.
+To define the target ASG region, you add an infrastructure definition to a Harness environment.
 The infrastructure definition uses a Harness AWS connector and a region setting to define the deployment target.

 You can use the same AWS connector you used when adding the AMI artifact in the Harness service.
 Ensure the AWS IAM user in the AWS connector credentials meets the [AWS policy requirements](#aws-policy-requirements).